dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 [](../_media/examples/zencode_cookbook/ethereum/doc_alice_storage_tx.json ':include :type=code json')

+The data stored in this case was a **string** because ethereum allows only array of bytes as data and the string is the simple example of that.
+However you can upload the type of data that you want (array or dictionaries) and then use [mpack](https://dev.zenroom.org/#/pages/zencode-cookbook-when) to serialize it before uploading it in the ethereum transaction.

 ## Sign the transaction

-You can now pass the **transaction** produced from the above script, along with <a href="../_media/examples/zencode_cookbook/ethereum/alice_keys.json" download>keys.json</a> to the following script that will sign the transaction for the chain with **chain id** fabt (https://github.com/dyne/fabchain), you can change it with the **chain id** that you want to use.
+You can now pass the **transaction** produced from the above script (here we are using the transaction created to sotre the data), along with <a href="../_media/examples/zencode_cookbook/ethereum/alice_keys.json" download>keys.json</a> to the following script that will sign the transaction for a specific chain with **chain id** specified in the statement and produce the raw transaction.
+Here, for example, we are using fabt as **chain id** (https://github.com/dyne/fabchain).

 [](../_media/examples/zencode_cookbook/ethereum/doc_sign_transaction.zen ':include :type=code gherkin')

-The signed transaction should look like:
+The signed raw transaction should look like:

 [](../_media/examples/zencode_cookbook/ethereum/doc_signed_tx.json ':include :type=code json')